 Most of us pay insurance premiums–auto, health, and home, to name a few–to protect us in the case of accidents or damages.
-We expect the insurance companies to pay for what their policies promise, whether the policy is ours or the person’s or company’s who caused the injury.
+We expect the insurance companies to pay for what their policies promise, whether it’s our insurance policy or the insurance of person’s or company’s who caused the injury.

-When the injuries are caused by another person– such as in a truck or car accident–a personal injury case may be filed to make the injured party whole again.
-This means covering medical expenses, lost income and damage to the survivor’s life.
+When injuries are caused by another–such as in a truck or car accident–a personal injury case may be filed to make the injured party whole again.
+This means covering medical expenses, lost income, and damage to the survivor’s life.
 Insurance companies usually pay the claims in personal injury cases.
 Unfortunately, the insurance payout process is seldom an easy one.